 Portland is not a big city by American standards.
 There are no large attractions in Portland like a Hollywood Sign or Liberty Bell.
 Life is simpler (and better) in Portland because people care mostly about good food, good beer, and good health (both physically and spiritually).
 For these reasons, the best things to do in Portland are to just eat, drink, and go for a walk.

-The best districts to walk around in Portland are definitely the Alphabet District, the Pearl, Alberta Arts, Hawthorne, and Laurelhurst.
+The best districts in Portland to walk around are definitely the Alphabet District, the Pearl, Alberta Arts, Hawthorne, and Laurelhurst.
 Other neighborhoods like Belmont, Mississippi, Division, and Chinatown are also worth visiting.
 On either side of the Willamette River are the Eastbank Esplanade and Tom McCall Waterfront, which are both great places to wander around.

 A hike through the lush Forest Park makes for a lovely day.
 Inside and on the outskirts of the large park are some of Portland’s best attractions like Pittock Mansion, the Rose Gardens, and Japanese Gardens.